Two giant pandas explore new home, feast on bamboo at Berlin zoo

-BERLIN Two giant pandas set to become the star attractions at the Berlin zoo are exploring their new living quarters and enjoying their favourite meal of bamboo after arriving from China.
+BERLIN (Reuters) - Two giant pandas set to become the star attractions at the Berlin zoo are exploring their new living quarters and enjoying their favourite meal of bamboo after arriving from China.

 Footage released by the zoo on Tuesday showed Jiao Quing and Meng Meng roaming around what zookeepers call their living room, an indoor area stocked with wooden obstacles for climbing, a bear-sized wooden chair and bamboo to eat.